johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 1. If _name_'s length + _value_'s length is 0 or is greater than 4096, then return failure.

-1. Let _cookie_ be a new Cookie whose name is _name_ and value is _value_.
+1. Let _cookie_ be a new cookie whose name is _name_ and value is _value_.

 1. Set _cookie_'s path to the result of running Cookie Default Path with _path_.

-   NOTE: A Path attribute can override this.
+   Note: A `Path` attribute can override this.

 1. Let _cookieAgeLimit_ be the maximum age of the cookie (which SHOULD be 400 days in the future or sooner (see {{cookie-policy}})).

-1. While _attributesInput_ is not empty:
+1. While _attributesInput_ is not an empty byte sequence:

     1. Let _maxAgeSeen_ be false.